mer-hybris/droid-config-sony-nile/sparse/boot/flashing-README.txt

 = STEP 1: GETTING AN XPERIA™ XA2 =

-Get an Xperia™ XA2, model number H4113.
+Get an Xperia™ XA2.
 To be able to replace the Sony Android system with Sailfish X, you will need to be able to unlock the bootloader of your device so that it can be flashed with a new operating system.
 This process is supported by Sony as part of their Open Devices programme: